Krasper707/phi-1.5-data-quality-replication/docs/index.md

 ---
+# This is the YAML Front Matter block.
+# For a simple page like this, it can be left completely empty.
+# It tells Jekyll "this is a page to build," but the content comes after.
+---

+---

 # Replicating "Textbooks Are All You Need"

 A Case Study on Data Quality in Fine-Tuning Small Language Models

 **Author:** Krasper707
 **GitHub Repository:** [Link](https://github.com/Krasper707/phi-1.5-data-quality-replication)
 **Date:** December 2025

 ---

 ### Abstract